avalon60/ctk_theme_builder/docs/installs-upgrades.md

 If you install into a virtual environment, the launcher or shortcut must target the command from that same environment.

+On Linux, installing from a wheel or via `pip` may also create an application menu entry automatically, depending on the desktop environment and how the Python environment exposes desktop integration.

 If you prefer not to deal with virtual-environment activation manually, CTk Theme Builder can also generate a convenience launcher for the current environment from:

 `Tools -> Generate Launcher`